Prezzodaman/x86/bgl.md

 ## bgl_wait_retrace
 Wait for the graphical retrace period to finish.
 ## bgl_init
-Gets the BGL's graphical capabilities ready for use by setting the graphics mode, "allocating" memory for the graphics buffer, pointing **es** to the VGA buffer, pointing **fs** to the BGL's graphics buffer, and clearing the contents of the BGL's buffer.
+Gets the BGL's graphical capabilities ready for use by setting the graphics mode, "allocating" memory for the graphics buffer, pointing **es** to the VGA buffer, pointing **fs** to the BGL's graphics buffer, replacing the key handler, and clearing the contents of the BGL's buffer.
 If you want to draw directly to the VGA buffer, point **fs** to **es**.
 ## bgl_write_buffer
 Writes the content of the BGL's graphics buffer to the screen.
 ## bgl_flood_fill